juliengabryelewicz/denosort/README.md

 # denosort
-Collection of sort algorithms for Dneo (quicksort, bubblesort...)
+Collection of sort algorithms for Deno (quicksort, bubblesort...)

+This repository is also an exercise for Deno (Unit tests, dependencies...)